Primary Sclerosing Cholangitis

 Presently, there is no known specific treatment for primary sclerosing cholangitis.
-However, symptoms of this disease can be treated with varying success by antibiotics, vitamins and medications to control itching, improve bile flow, etc. Sometimes, insertion of a stent with a procedure known as endoscopy may be effective in alleviating jaundice and other symptoms.
-When the disease has progressed to liver failure, liver transplantation may be considered.
-Liver transplantation is successful in 80 to 90 percent of adult patients.
+However, symptoms of this disease can be treated with varying success by antibiotics, vitamins and medications to control itching and improve bile flow.

 For more information on primary sclerosing cholangitis or any other liver diseases, please contact us.

 To read about research projects on Autoimmune liver disease click here.

 To support primary sclerosing cholangitis research, click here.

 Help us help you!

 If you are not satisfied with the information you just read or any information on our website, please take a moment to send us your comments and suggestions on the type of content you would like to find on liver.ca.
 Please include the page you are commenting about in the subject line of your email.
 Websitefeedback@liver.ca